 War.
 Amazon.com is available for orders now!
 Or,

 or GOOGLE her book, Abandoned in Place to find her

 Our friend, Mr. Bob Smith, has officially made his Formal

-Declaration of Candidacy for the US Senate in New Hampshire on
+Declaration of Candidacy for the US Senate in New Hampshire and is

-Tuesday, March 4, 2014.
+working hard to be re-elected.
 He was a staunch supporter of

 our POW/MIAs when he was co-chairman of the Senate Select Committee

 back in the early 1990s.
 He continues to remain active in the